tomjwalker/ml-menagerie/README.md

 The above plots show learning curves for Q-Learning, SARSA and Expected SARSA for an 8x8 Frozen Lake environment (random seed 42), averaged over 10 trials.
 The fill area represents 95% confidence interval over the trials.

+All agents had an epsilon-greedy policy which decayed epsilon over the trial period.

 Q-learning and Expected SARSA perform similarly, with SARSA performing less well.

 Double Q-learning was implemented too, and proved slow to learn (see below, vs (single) Q-learning).